YePererva/CS6890/README.md

 - Simultaneous removal of organics / pollutants

 <img src="images/MFC_Classic.png" alt="" class="inline"/>
+Fig. 1.
+Typical and generalized construction of microbial fuel cell

 # Problem Description
 Power generation by MFCs isn’t constant and depends on wide range of operating conditions.
 Maximum Power Point Tracking (MPPT) is general name of techniques used for finding and keeping conditions where MFC generates maximum of possible power.
 Most approaches suggest to vary the applied resistance and measure voltage drop and gained current.